SharePoint/sp-dev-docs/docs/spfx/viva/design/designing-card.md

 ---
 # Designing Viva Connections custom cards for your dashboard

 Developers can extend [Microsoft Viva Connections](https://www.microsoft.com/microsoft-viva) for building engaging experiences with the widely adopted SharePoint Framework (SPFx).
 Viva Connections is your gateway to a modern employee experience where you can build and integrate apps that shape culture and foster connections to help employees thrive.
-With SPFx, you have multiple ways to extend – using the same out-of-the-box or custom SPFx web parts, SPFx extensions (e.g. header, footer), and specific components for optimized mobile experiences.
+With SPFx, you have multiple ways to extend – using the same out-of-the-box or custom SPFx web parts, SPFx extensions (for example header, footer), and specific components for optimized mobile experiences.

 [!INCLUDE [spfx-release-beta](../../../../includes/snippets/spfx-release-beta.md)]